Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Apr 16, 2026

-For decades, the logistics industry has operated on a simple, unspoken premise: plan ahead, execute later.
-You forecast demand, design your routes, allocate your carrier capacity, and then hope reality behaves according to the plan.
+For decades, enterprises in retail, FMCG, e-commerce, 3PL, and CPG—many with $150M+ in annual revenue—have operated on a simple, unspoken premise: plan ahead, execute later.
+Forecast demand, design routes, allocate carrier capacity, and then hope reality behaves according to the plan.

 Static logistics systems—no matter how sophisticated their forecasting algorithms—are inherently fragile.
 They create plans based on historical assumptions but cannot adapt when conditions change in real time.
 Consequently, enterprise logistics teams are left firefighting daily exceptions instead of optimizing long-term outcomes.

-This is why a massive paradigm shift is underway.
-The competitive edge is no longer about building a better static plan; it is about real-time decisioning—the ability to decide and act continuously as conditions evolve.
+This is why a massive paradigm shift is underway heading into 2026.
+The competitive edge is no longer about building a better static plan; it is about real-time logistics decisioning—the ability to decide and act continuously as conditions evolve.

 What “Static” Logistics Looks Like Today